 - You must not have any body piercing or tattoos that violate Navy or Marine Corps policy.

-- Students w/30 or more semester hours or 45 or more quarter hours of college credit upon application are not eligible for four-year NROTC Scholarships; these students should see professors of naval science at host university's NROTC unit to discuss other scholarship opportunities.
+- Students with 30 or more semester hours or students with 45 or more quarter hours of college credit upon application are not eligible for the NROTC National Scholarship.
+It is recommended that these students contact the Professors of Naval Science at the Host University's NROTC Unit to discuss other scholarship opportunities.

-Note: College credits anticipated to be earned by June of the application year count towards the College credit limit.
+- If you are a high school graduate and are enrolled in college, all college credits anticipated to be earned by June of the application year (defined as April to January) will count towards the credit limit.

 - You must be within Navy or Marine Corps height/weight standards when you report.

 - Apply for and gain admission to an approved NROTC college or university.
 Admission to an NROTC institution is not required during the selection process; however, notification of admission must be received before the scholarship can be activated.

 - Students may apply for only one of three program options-Navy, Marine Corps or Nurse